 Taking care of your air conditioner seems straightforward, but a few common habits can do more harm than good.
 We all want to save money and keep our homes comfortable, especially during a hot Texas summer.
 But some popular "hacks" can strain your system, reduce its efficiency, and lead to expensive repairs.
 Let's walk through a few key mistakes to avoid so you can keep your AC running smoothly all season long.

-Don't Close Vents in Unused Rooms
+Why You Shouldn't Close Vents in Unused Rooms

 It feels like a smart energy-saving trick to close the vents in rooms you don't use.
 In reality, this common practice works against your AC system.
 Your HVAC system is designed for balanced airflow, and closing vents disrupts it.
 This creates pressure buildup in your ductwork, forcing the blower to work harder to push air through the remaining open vents.
 This extra strain reduces efficiency, increases energy bills, and can shorten the unit's lifespan.
 For optimal performance, it's best to keep all your vents open and clear of obstructions.